Shikharmall/Shikharmall/README.md

 ### Datadays
 #### Full Stack Developer | 21 Aug, 2023 - 5 Jan ,2024

-- Spearheaded the development of [mention a significant project or achievement].
+- Implemented Node.js and Express.js to streamline server-side logic, enhancing performance and scalability of web applications; optimized API design, data modeling, and Mongo DB database management to achieve a 40% reduction in response time, improving user experience and increasing customer satisfaction.
-- Collaborated with cross-functional teams to ensure seamless integration of front-end and back-end components.
+- Contributing to the development of server-side logic using Node.js and Express.js.Working on API design, data modeling, and database management with Mongo DB.
+Also developed frontend-side logics using React and Redux.
-- Utilized MERN stack to create robust and scalable applications.
+- Assisting in identifying and resolving bugs and issues throughout the development process.
+Conducting thorough testing of web applications to ensure functionality and performance.

 ### Cillyfox (Current)
 #### Software Engineering Intern | 1 Mar, 2023 - 31 Aug, 2023

-• Worked on the project named “MJK”, using languages JavaScript and PHP’s framework Laravel.
+- Worked on the project named “MJK”, using languages JavaScript and PHP’s framework Laravel.
-• Created various components using React and Redux.
+- Created various components using React and Redux.
-• Developed a robust RESTful API using Laravel to seamlessly connect the frontend and mobile application; reduced response time by 40% resulting in improved user experience and increased customer satisfaction.
+- Developed a robust RESTful API using Laravel to seamlessly connect the frontend and mobile application; reduced response time by 40% resulting in improved user experience and increased customer satisfaction.
-• Led a cross-functional team of 3 members, overseeing project execution from ideation to delivery; achieved 20% reduction in development timeline and delivered high-quality product on schedule.
+- Led a cross-functional team of 3 members, overseeing project execution from ideation to delivery; achieved 20% reduction in development timeline and delivered high-quality product on schedule.
-• Conducted thorough testing of web applications to ensure functionality and performance.
+- Conducted thorough testing of web applications to ensure functionality and performance.
 Also resolved the bugs and issues in development process.

 ## 🛠️ Tech Stack